 Taking the current Environmental Impact Assessment (EIA) in Taiwan as an example, the Environmental Impact Assessment Act and the Operational Regulations for Environmental Impact Assessment of Development Activities are crucial references for actual operations.
 The guidelines require assessed development projects to address the following aspects: (1) physical and chemical factors (meteorology, air quality, noise and vibration, odor, hydrology and water quality, soil, geology and topography, waste; (2) ecology; (3) landscape and recreation; (4) socio-economic factors; (5) transportation; (6) culture; and (7) environmental health.
 The investigation items are adjusted by referring to environmental regulations, relevant standards, environmental indicators, and monitoring information networks.

 With the Technical Specification for Health Risk Assessment as an example, the steps of environmental impact assessments include hazard identification, dose-response assessment, exposure assessment, and risk characterization.
 Based on the results of the first three steps, estimates are made to calculate the total carcinogenic and non-carcinogenic risks of residents exposed to various hazardous chemicals within the scope of the development activity.
-The total non-carcinogenic risk should not exceed a hazard index (HI) of one, and if the total carcinogenic risk exceeds 10-6, the development entity must propose the best feasible risk management strategy and undergo review by the Environmental Impact Assessment Review Committee of the Environmental Protection Agency.
-Risk estimation should involve uncertainty analysis, with the 95% upper limit value serving as the criterion.
+The total non-carcinogenic risk should not exceed a hazard index (HI) of 1.
+Suppose the total carcinogenic risk exceeds 10-6; in that case, the development entity must propose the best feasible risk management strategy and undergo review by the Environmental Impact Assessment Review Committee of the Environmental Protection Agency.
+Risk estimation should involve uncertainty analysis, with the 95% upper limit value as the criterion.

 Environmental impact management involves various objective scientific studies and necessitates the identification of at least one positive contribution.
 The extended concept of DNSH also encompasses the essence of human rights and biodiversity.
 When discussing environmental impact management, we need to recognize the importance of science-based governance and embrace the core principles of pursuing human health and well-being as well as sustainable development.